 This will help to deodorize smoky items — do this several times if necessary to get rid of the smell.

 Step 3: Clean your carpets.
 If you have carpets, then you can bet they’re a major culprit for the smell, especially if the smoking took place nearby.
+There may still be smoke particles in the fabric that will be difficult to remove.

 The most ideal solution is probably just to replace the carpet.
 This is not an available option for everyone, but it will work the best.
 If you can’t replace the carpet, then it would be worth it to do some cleaning on it that will be a part of your routine for a while.